 Print vs web graphics – there’s a big difference!

-Most graphics in their regular state (such as digital photographs) are too large for web pages.
+Most graphics in their regular state (such as digital photographs) are too large to server on web pages.
 To get around this, a designer must compress the graphics in order to reduce file size but not necessarily dimensions.
 This requires balancing the quality of a graphic with file-size savings.

 Tips for getting images together for your campaign website:

 - High-quality JPG or TIF file formats are best for web designers to work with.
-The designer will be able to resize and cut down the size of the images as needed.
+A designer will be able to resize and cut down the size of the images as needed.

 - Prepare several good, high-resolution head shots of the candidate.
 Those photos should include the shoulders and upper body.